Translate

 By 1993, there was trouble in the former Yugoslavia, and both the Foch and Clemenceau deployed to the Adriatic Sea for the Balbuzard missions.
 The missions ceased in June of 1999 with Operation Trident over Kosovo.

-They began their update program in 1993, but their fate was set, and they would all be withdrawn from service by the end of December 1999.
+They began their update program in 1993, but their fate was set: They would all be withdrawn from service by the end of December 1999.

 Vought F-8 Crusader and Dassault Étendard 1V.
 Landivisiau Air Base 2003